Flotomate/product_docs/source/task-management/task-intro.rst

 Task Management Introduction
 ****************************

 My Tasks module allows a technician to view all his tasks at a single place.
+Tasks could be related to different modules, and some of them might be independently assigned.
 He/she can also create new tasks and assign them to other technicians or themselves from My Tasks.

 Access My Tasks